stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * The handle to the newly created instance is returned as a JNA `PointerByReference` object which maps to a native `VkInstance*` return-by-reference type.

-* The `pAllocator` parameter in the API methods is out-of-scope for JOVE and is always set to `null`.
+* The `allocator` parameter in the API methods is out-of-scope for JOVE and is always set to `null`.

 To instantiate the API itself the following factory method is added to the library: